How To Stream Live From Your iPhone in 2025 (Step-by-Step for Businesses)

 Once your camera has started recording, and your event or report is about to start, it is time to begin your broadcast.

-To ensure optimal video quality when to stream live from your iPhone, make sure that your audio and video settings are as follows:
+To ensure optimal video quality when streaming live from your iPhone, make sure that your audio and video settings are as follows:

 • H.264 video codec